MatthewCerza/WACSO/README.md

 # WACSO
 WACSO is a simple application that plays the phrase "Welcome Aboard, Captain.
 All systems online"  from the cyclops in Subnautica when your Mac successfully boots up.
 This is truly only a quick project I made in a couple of hours, and I cannot promise any future update or revisions.
-However, if you have suggestions, please let me know!

-Installation/setup instructions:
+Installation/setup instructions (macOS Monterey and earlier):

 Step 1: Drag the WACSO app to the Applications folder.
 Enter your administrator password if needed.